jonnor/ESC-CNN-microcontroller/report/report.md

 confusion
 top3 performance

 Further work

+Reduce number of mels or number of frames.
 Use fixed-point / SIMD optimimized CNN implementation Using slightly bigger microcontroller.
 Able to double Flash.
 Up to 1024kB RAM, 8x.
 Approx 8x CPU.